lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 (for a frame size greater than 150 bytes).
 However, transmission times for B1 technologies are still significant if a human expects a reaction to the transmission of a frame.
-With B1 technologies, the transmission time of a frame greater than 62.5 bytes exceeds 0.5 seconds, i.e. a threshold time beyond which any response or reaction to a frame transmission will appear not to be immediate {{-home-aut-reqs}}.
+With B1 technologies, the transmission time of a frame greater than 62.5 bytes exceeds 0.5 seconds, i.e., a threshold time beyond which any response or reaction to a frame transmission will appear not to be immediate {{-home-aut-reqs}}.

-B2 technologies do not incur responsiveness problems, but still benefit from using header compression techniques (e.g. {{RFC6282}}) to achieve performance improvements.
+B2 technologies do not incur responsiveness problems, but still benefit from using header compression techniques (e.g., {{RFC6282}}) to achieve performance improvements.

 Over B3 technologies, the relative performance benefits of header